 Like a miles-per-gallon rating on a vehicle, building energy transparency helps owners and business tenants make more informed decisions about managing energy costs.

 Large buildings would measure their energy consumption using a free online tool that compares their usage to other similar buildings (this is called “benchmarking”) and then report data back to the City on an annual basis.
-Benchmarking is free and now automated by Rocky Mountain Power!
+Benchmarking is free and now automated by Rocky Mountain Power and Dominion Energy (formerly Questar Gas)!
 The ordinance would phase-in over three years beginning in 2018: beginning with City buildings in 2018, followed by private buildings over 50,000 square feet in 2019, and then private buildings over 25,000 square feet in 2020.
 Business tenants and building owners would be able to access a list of the most energy efficient buildings.
 From there, buildings with lower scores will receive targeted assistance to improve their energy performance and complete “energy tune ups” to cut their energy waste and reduce costs.

 The financial benefits of this market-based policy are substantial: